xmos/lib_xua/doc/rst/opt_sync.rst

    The selection of synchronisation mode is done at build time and cannot be changed dynamically.

-Setting the synchronisation mode of the device is done using the following :ref:`defines<opt_sync_defines>`:
+Setting the synchronisation mode of the device is done using the defines in :numref:`opt_sync_defines`.

 .. _opt_sync_defines:

-.. list-table:: Sync Define
+.. list-table:: Sync mode
    :header-rows: 1
-   :widths: 30 60 20
+   :widths: 15 25 20

    * - Define
      - Description